Over $1 Billion Won for Our clients

 It is important to note that you always have the right to bring a civil lawsuit even though you signed a surgical consent form.
 Many people believe that a surgical consent form, which identifies some surgical complications, somehow eliminates their right to bring a civil lawsuit later on.
 That is not accurate.

-If you believe that you or a family member has been the victim of a surgical error, the attorneys at Decof, Mega & Quinn, P.C. are available to meet and speak with you about your case.
-For many, just getting answers about what caused their surgical complication(s) can be gratifying.
+If you believe that you or a family member has been the victim of a surgical error, the attorneys at Decof, Mega & Quinn, P.C. are available to meet and speak with you about your claim.
+For many, just getting answers about what caused their surgical complications can be gratifying.

 Call our Providence, RI surgical error lawyers at (401) 200-4059 for a free consultation.